AccursedGalaxy/discord-dca-signal-bot/README.md

 1. Clone this repository: `git clone https://github.com/yourusername/discord-dca-signal-bot.git`
 2. Navigate to the project directory: `cd discord-dca-signal-bot`
+3. Create a Python virtual environment: `python3.10 -m venv env`
+4. Activate the virtual environment: `source env/bin/activate`
-3. Install the required packages: `pip install -r requirements.txt`
+5. Install the required packages: `pip install -r requirements.txt`
-4. Create a `.env` file in the `config` directory with the following variables:
+6. Create a `.env` file in the `config` directory with the following variables:
    - `DISCORD_TOKEN`: Your Discord API token for the bot
    - `CHANNEL_ID`: The ID of the channel where the bot will send alerts
    - `CMC_API_KEY`: Your CoinMarketCap API key for price data
-5. Copy `setup.py.example` to `setup.py` and fill in your own data: `cp setup.py.example setup.py`
+7. Copy `setup.py.example` to `setup.py` and fill in your own data: `cp setup.py.example setup.py`
-6. Run the bot: `python main.py`
+8. Run the bot: `python main.py`

 ## Contributing